 The Richmond Valley economic profile provides a snapshot of the Valley economy, its strengths and weaknesses, and identifies areas of opportunity and growth.

-Compiled by demographic data experts .id, the information is derived from the latest data from official sources of information (Australian Bureau of Statistics) as well as Australia’s leading economic modellers NIER.
+Compiled by demographic data experts .id, the information is derived from the latest data from official sources of information (Australian Bureau of Statistics) and Australia’s leading economic modellers NIER.

-These industries are supported by a skilled and highly regarded workforce, a range of service industries, including the Northern Rivers Livestock Exchange located at Casino, various sub-contractors, and transport and logistics operators.
+A skilled and highly regarded workforce supports these industries, a range of service industries, including the Northern Rivers Livestock Exchange located at Casino, various sub-contractors, and transport and logistics operators.
 The Richmond Valley is well located for principle road, rail and air transport routes south to Sydney and north to Queensland.

 In addition to manufacturing, our climate, coast and hinterland attract strong tourism interest all year round.
 The Richmond Valley has major business and industry strengths which offer opportunities for developing a robust and resilient economy that can cater for future population growth while nurturing liveability, a strong sense of community and a sense of place.